 ABOUT MY SURNAME

-Scansi (or Scanzi, as it was later written in Tuscan Italian) was a Venetian military family from Brescia.
-By the late 17th century the father of Bartolomeo Scansi moved to Sumartin, Brač, presumably to start a new life with a paga de guaso.
+One Scansi branch left Brescia after the Candian War, accepting a paga de guaso and relocating to Sumartin, Brač.
+By the fall of the Republic in 1797 the family Scansi no longer existed in Brescia, but a branch of the family survived in Milan up until 1910, when the widow of general Egidio Osio, Maria Scansi-Osio died in the Osio-Skansi Lodge in Milan.
+Around 1700, Bartolomeo Scansi was born in Sumartin, Brač.
 Although Bartolomeo's name was written both in Venetian and Latin (as was customary for nobility), the exact date of birth was not recorded, and curiously enough, there is no record of the names of his parents.
 Bartolomeo's second child, Pelegrini Scansi (b.
 1735) is the ancestor of all currently living Skansi.
 The Skansi family in Brač was a naval merchant family, and my great-great-grandfather Luca was the last member of the family to be a native speaker of Veneto and during his lifetime he changed the spelling of his first name and last name to use a "k".
 Luca Scansi owned an unknown number of ships, but it was certain he had at least one ship, and had acquired a second ship, a bracera named Mirvami.
 He died at the end of WWII.
 His son, Petar Skansi, during his life owned and co-owned several ships, among which his pride was his loger named Darko, commissioned in honor of his first son, my grandfather, which he captained up until the end of WWII.

 References: